aaronpowell/aaronpowell.github.io/src/content/posts/2008-11-06-umbraco-interaction-layer-preview-3.md

 	</ul>
 </ul>
 <p>
-&nbsp;So now it is even easier to programmtically create Umbraco pages and publish them on your site!
+&nbsp;So now it is even easier to programmatically create Umbraco pages and publish them on your site!
 </p>
 <p>
 <em>Support for Umbraco v4</em>
 </p>
 <p>
-Yep, that's right, I have finally got offical support for the Umbraco v4 API!
+Yep, that's right, I have finally got official support for the Umbraco v4 API!
 </p>
 <p>
 If anyone had been brave and tried Preview 2 in an Umbraco 4 site they would have seen the failure which ensued.
 Turns out that the Umbraco devs have finally upgraded all the GetAll methods to return List, not an array.
 A nice little change (keep in mind that Umbraco was originally .NET 1.1 so the array was probably a hold over from the pre-generics days), but it did mean that the UIL failed as the property signatures no longer matched what it was compiled against.